antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 Of course we have some foreknowledge but it could be that there is a relation between the correlating genes with mycn and their chromesome position.

 - click on the "Chromsome map" in the right menu and investigate the table
-- To gain even more insight in what might me going on repeat teh analysis and in the adjustable settings menu, as correlation direction, only **negative** anbd click submit
+- To gain even more insight in what might me going on repeat teh analysis and in the adjustable settings menu, as correlation direction, only **negative** and click submit
 ---------

 ![](_static/images/R2d2_logo.png) **Which genes are overrepresented with respect to their chromesome location. ?**